vullioud/torpor/README.md

 ## Where can you find more about torpor?

-You can learn more about the goal and the theory behind the package in the companion article (Fassel et al., in prep).
+You can learn more about the goal and the theory behind the package in the companion article (Fasel et al., Biol Open 15 April 2022; 11 (4): bio059064. doi: <https://doi.org/10.1242/bio.059064>).
 And you will find an example in the vignettes of the package.
 You can access it directly from R by typing:

 ``` r
 browseVignettes("torpor")